-Violation of SLHS's discrimination or harassment policies may result in disciplinary action, including detention, revocation of privileges, or dismissal.
+Violation of SLHS's discrimination or harassment policies may result in disciplinary action, including detention, revocation of privileges, or dismissal. (see page 23)

-If you believe that you have not been provided equal opportunity in any manner, or if you become aware of discrimination or harassment, you should immediately report that conduct to the Dean of Students or to the Principal.
+If you believe that you have not been provided equal opportunity in any manner, or if you become aware of discrimination or harassment, you should immediately report that conduct to the Dean of Student Life or to the Principal.
 SLHS will promptly investigate and attempt to resolve your concerns.
 Your identity will be kept confidential to the extent possible under the circumstances.